1. Introduction to polymers

 10. Chemical depolymerization of polyurethane foam via combined chemolysis methods

 11. Life cycle analysis of polyurethane foam wastes

 13. Applications of mechanically grounded polyurethane foam

-This book will help academics and researchers to identify and improve on current depolymerization processes, and for industry sustainability professionals it will help them to choose the appropriate approach for their own waste management systems, minimizing the costs and environmental impact of their PU-based end products.
+The book examines life cycle assessment and cost analysis associated with polyurethane foams waste management, showing the potential of various techniques.
+This book will help academics and researchers identify and improve on current depolymerization processes, and it will help industry sustainability professionals choose the appropriate approach for their own waste management systems, minimizing the costs and environmental impact of their PU-based end products.

-- A comprehensive review of all polyurethane foam recycling processes, including both chemical and mechanical approaches
+- Offers a comprehensive review of all polyurethane foam recycling processes, including both chemical and mechanical approaches

 - Enables academics and researchers to identify and improve upon current processes of degradation and depolymerization